Vinicius-92/passwordTester-gui/README.md

 ### To Do / Wishlist
  * Create a web page with similar desing to host the application
  * Connect with database to store user and password
- * Deploy the backend at a online service
+ * Deploy the backend at an online service